wearebraid/vue-formulate/README.md

 Vue.use(formulate)
 ```

-#### Examples

-You'll find an easy to use example, with getting started instructions, in [the example directory](https://github.com/wearebraid/vue-formulate/tree/master/example)

 #### Vuex
 `vue-formulate` needs to be linked to your vuex store.
 Vuex can be
 configured as a single root store, or as namespaced modules and `vue-formualte`